Wx457/cheat-sheet-maker/README.md

 **Method B: Paste Text**
 1. Click the extension icon
 2. Paste your text into the text area
-3. Click "Paste & Add to KB"
+3. Click "Save & Add to KB"

 **Method C: Upload PDF**
 1. Click the extension icon